Raw Diet for Dogs: Benefits, Risks, and How to Get Started

 Switching from kibble to raw food should be done gradually to avoid digestive upset.
 Follow this quick tip:

 Some dogs adapt quickly, while others may take longer to adjust.
 If symptoms like diarrhea, vomiting, or excessive gas occur, the transition may need to be slowed down.
-Starting with a single protein source, such as chicken or turkey, can help minimize digestive issues at the start.
+Starting with a small amount of a single protein source, such as chicken or turkey, can help minimize digestive issues at the start.

 The amount of raw food a dog needs depends on its age, weight, and activity level.
 Adult dogs typically require two to three percent of their body weight in raw food per day.
 For example, a 10 kg dog would need approximately 200 to 300 grams of raw food daily.